 Unlike previous leaps in TV quality (black and white to colour, SD to HD), both 4K and 8K started off without proper, agreed standards.
 This is another reason why 4K is a more sensible purchase now: modern sets have the necessary H.265 support to decode broadcasts, but some early models didn’t.

 A new generation of HDR (High Dynamic Range) UHD TVs arrived in 2017 which offer higher peak whites and better colour depth than what came before.
-However, to appreciate these capabilities you need to feed your HDR 4K TV with HDR content, and there isn't masses around although it's on the rise.
+However, to appreciate these capabilities you need to feed your HDR 4K TV with HDR content, and there aren't masses around although it's on the rise.

-You'll find UHD Blu-rays such as Planet Earth II, and some content on Amazon and Netflix, but the rest is likely console games rather than TV shows and films.
+You'll find UHD Blu-rays such as Planet Earth II, and content on Amazon and Netflix, but the rest is likely console games rather than TV shows and films.
 HDR comes in different standards including HDR10, HLG and Dolby Vision.

 If you can't install your TV yourself, note that Amazon now offers services including wall-mounting from around £100.
 What you can do yourself is to tweak the settings using our guide on how to get the best picture from your TV.